 At the time the article was last revised Subhan Iqbal had no recorded disclosures.View Subhan Iqbal's current disclosures

-Spondylodiscitis is characterised by infection involving the intervertebral disc and adjacent vertebrae.
+Spondylodiscitis, (rare plural: spondylodiscitides) also referred to as discitis-osteomyelitis, is characterized by infection involving the intervertebral disc and adjacent vertebrae.

 - advanced age

 The typical presentation is back pain (over 90% of patients) and less common fever (under 20% of patients).
 Patients are often bacteremic from sources such as endocarditis and intravenous drug use (IVDU).

 Elevated serum c-reactive protein and/or erythrocyte sedimentation rate.

 In the pediatric age group infection often starts in the intervertebral disc itself (direct blood supply still present) whereas in adults, infection is thought to begin at the vertebral body endplate, extending into the intervertebral disc space and then into the adjacent vertebral body endplate.

 - Streptococcus viridans (IVDU, immunocompromised)